kingoomieiii/frame-transformer/README.md

 This is a deep-learning-based tool to extract instrumental track from your songs.

 ### From Ben Carper
 This is a variation of tsurumeso's vocal remover that I've been tinkering with for a while.
 The goal of this project was to find a meaningful way to use the evolved transformer architecture for track separation.
-This isn't a very user-friendly version just yet, has a lot of stuff that is specific to my dataset.
+This isn't a very user-friendly version just yet, has a lot of stuff that is specific to my dataset and environment; will take at least 12gb of VRAM to train this given the settings in the code.
 Will pretty this up over time.

 This version consists of only a single u-net.
 This u-net includes modified evolved transformer encoders after each downsampling as well as modified evolved transformer decoders before each upsampling.